The Deadly Trap

-The Deadly Trap (La Maison sous les arbres) is a 1971 suspense drama film directed by René Clément and set in France.
-It was screened at the 1971 Cannes Film Festival, but was not entered into the main competition.
+The Deadly Trap (La Maison sous les arbres) is a 1971 psychological thriller film directed and co-written by René Clément, and starring Faye Dunaway, Frank Langella, Barbara Parkins and Raymond Gérôme.

+A French-Italian co-production, the film was screened at the 1971 Cannes Film Festival before being released in France by Les Films Corona on June 9, 1971.

 Plot

-Jill and her husband Philip are an American couple living in Paris together with their two small children.
+Jill and Philip are an American couple living in Paris together with their two small children.
 Philip is currently an office worker, but he used to be involved with some shady organization which now wants him to do one more job for them.
 Meanwhile, Jill and Philip are having marital problems, which are exacerbated by Jill's mental instability—she has memory lapses and paranoid suspicions of Philip being unfaithful.
 The couple also has a neighbor, Cynthia, who shows an unusual interest in their affairs.
 One day, when Jill is out for a walk with the children, they go missing.
 The couple contacts the police but Inspector Chameille, who leads the investigation, is unsure whether the children were actually kidnapped or harmed by their erratic mother.